thebentern/wemos-mini-templogger/README.md

 * Clone repository

-* Modify definitions in main.ino to match your target environment
+* Modify the definitions in main.ino to match your target environment

 ### Wifi connection settings